Uncategorized

 • Record: Neutral, academic tone.

-• Tips: Plan by brainstorming, using logical connectors, and developing a balanced conclusion.
+• Tips: Plan with brainstorming, use logical connectors, and craft a balanced conclusion.

 6. Report (Levels: B2, C1):